 AwardWallet receives compensation from advertising partners for links on the blog.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

 Offers for the JetBlue Card and JetBlue Plus Card are not available through this site.
 All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
+Some offers may have expired.
 Please see our card marketplace for available offers.

 Over the last few years, Citi has done a commendable job of adding transfer partners to their ThankYou Rewards program.
 Continuing with this trend, earlier this week Citi announced JetBlue as a new ThankYou Points transfer partner.
 While it is certainly good news whenever a rewards program adds a new transfer partner, is transferring Citi ThankYou Points to JetBlue a good idea?
 In short, with very few exceptions, we don't think so.